 When you see these factors at work, the results are obvious.
 They collectively add up to a service provider capability for delivering sustained levels of performance excellence.
-Service teams show a commitment to become an integrated part of the business, and their value is both clearly perceptible and measurable by stakeholders and customers.
+Service teams evidence a level of commitment to become an integrated part of the business and their value is both clearly perceptible and measurable by stakeholders and customers alike.